-• SB 253 applies to companies with over USD 1 billion in global revenue doing business in California, requiring annual disclosure of Scope 1 and Scope 2 emissions beginning in 2026, and Scope 1, 2, and 3 emissions from 2027 onward, supported by independently assured data.
+SB 253 applies to companies with over USD 1 billion in global revenue doing business in California, requiring annual disclosure of Scope 1 and Scope 2 emissions due August 10, 2026, and Scope 1, 2, and 3 emissions from 2027 onward, supported by independently assured data.

-• CARB's 2025 progress marks several key milestones, including the release of FAQs, public workshops, a preliminary list of covered entities, and a draft Scope 1 and 2 reporting template, with the final rulemaking package expected in Q1 2026.
+CARB's 2025 progress marks several key milestones, including the release of FAQs, public workshops, a preliminary list of covered entities, and a Scope 1 and 2 reporting template.

 California continues to lead in environmental regulation with the Climate Corporate Data Accountability Act (SB 253) and the Climate-Related Financial Risk Act (SB 261).
 The legislature enacted both laws in October 2023.
 In September 2024, the legislature passed SB 219 and amended these laws to allow more flexible reporting timelines, update fee structures, and consolidate parent-level reporting.